muuki88/sbt-graphql/README.md

   "starwars",
   "starwars schema at http://try.sangria-graphql.org/graphql", Def.task(
     GraphQLSchemaLoader
       .fromIntrospection("http://try.sangria-graphql.org/graphql", streams.value.log)
       .withHeaders("User-Agent" -> s"sbt-graphql/${version.value}")
       .loadSchema()
   ).taskValue
+)

 // use this schema for the code generation graphqlCodegenSchema := graphqlRenderSchema.toTask("starwars").value
 ```

 The `graphqlCodegenSchema` requires a `File` that points to a valid graphql schema file.
-`graphqlRenderSchema` is a tasks that renders any given schema in the `graphqlSchemas` into
+`graphqlRenderSchema` is a task that renders any given schema in the `graphqlSchemas` into
 a schema file.
-It takes on input parameter, the unique label that identifies the schema.
+It takes as input, the unique label that identifies the schema.
-The `toTask("starwars")` invocation, converts the `graphqlRenderSchema` input task with the
+The `toTask("starwars")` invocation converts the `graphqlRenderSchema` input task with the
-input parameter `starwars` to plain `task` that can be evaluated as usual with `.value`.
+input parameter `starwars` to a plain `task` that can be evaluated as usual with `.value`.

-By default all `*.graphql` files in your `resourceDirectories` will be used for code generation.
+By default, all `*.graphql` files in your `resourceDirectories` will be used for code generation.

 ### Settings